dfelinto/blender-manual/manual/editors/graph_editor/channels.rst

    :Shortcut:  :kbd:`X`

-Deletes the whole channel from the current action (i.e. unlink the underlying F-curve data-block from this action data-block).
+Deletes the whole channel from the current action (i.e. unlink the underlying F-Curve data-block from this action data-block).

 .. warning::